About my Website

 Remember though: I'm not responsible if something does not work for you or even if it causes damage to your equipment.

-My pages are divided into four main sections: Radios (all kinds), Computers (mainly the DEC PDP-8 family), Audio Projects and Restorer's Notes.
+My pages are divided into five main sections: Radios (all kinds), Computers (mainly the DEC PDP-8 family), Audio Projects and Restorer's Notes.
 These notes cover subjects that continue to pop-up in restoration in various areas.
 Recently I have added pages that contain articles I have written and were published in club magazines.

 About The Restorer, Project Designer and Site Owner